hixson-dane/python-class/01_Introduction/readme.md

 ---

 ## 1. Accessing the coding environment
-We will be using two websites during this course that will allow you to write and keep track of your code.
+We will be using one website during this course that will allow you to write and keep track of your code.
+Using this site will allow you to code for up to one hour per day for free.
 1. github.com
-2. gitpod.com

 ---